uclagiving/uclafund-site/wp-content/plugins/insert-headers-and-footers/readme.txt

 Syed Balkhi

 == Changelog ==

+= 2.1.1 =
+* New: Easily duplicate a snippet with all of its settings with the new Duplicate link in the list of snippets.
+* Fix: Taxonomy page conditional logic was not being correctly assigned for category and tags archives.
+* Tweak: Adjust admin bar markup to avoid using a heading.

 = 2.1.0 =
 * New: See exactly which scripts and snippets are loaded on the current page with the WPCode admin bar info menu.